List of The Bear characters: Kelly

-Introduced in the episode "Pop" as having been recently dumped by her boyfriend, Claire's friend and roommate Kelly met Ted Fak at the restaurant's Friends & Family night, and Ted and Kelly started dating.
+Introduced in the episode "Pop" as having been recently dumped by her boyfriend of five years, Claire's friend and roommate Kelly met Ted Fak at the restaurant's Friends & Family night, and Ted and Kelly started dating.
+Ted introduced Kelly around as his girlfriend at the "Bears" wedding, and he told her he loved her and she reciprocated.
 Kelly is played by Mitra Jouhari.